 \section{Abstract}

-In this paper we provide six different equivalent sets of axioms for affine $\Lambda$-buildings, by providing different types of metric conditions, exchange conditions, and atlas conditions.
-The work on atlas conditions builds on the work of Anne Parreau on equivalence of axioms for Euclidean buildings.
-The new axiom systems provide for potentially easier proofs that spaces are $\Lambda$-buildings.
-Moreover, we apply our result to show that the definition of a Euclidean building depends only on the topological equivalence class of the metric on the model space of the building.
-In an appendix a class of examples is constructed to illustrate the sharpnes of the axioms dealing with metric conditions.
-These examples show that a space $X$ defined over a given model space (with metric $d$) is possibly a building only if the distance function induced on $X$ (by $d$) satisfies the triangle inequality.
+In this paper we prove equivalence of sets of axioms for non-discrete affine buildings, by providing different types of metric, exchange and atlas conditions.
+We apply our result to show that the definition of a Euclidean building depends only on the topological equivalence class of the metric on the model space.
+The sharpness of the axioms dealing with metric conditions is illustrated in an appendix.
+There it is shown that a space $X$ defined over a model space with metric $d$ is possibly a building only if the induced distance function on $X$ satisfies the triangle inequality.